madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 [Eleventy](https://www.11ty.dev/) comes with basic defaults already set up for you.
 That means you don't have to do anything to start working: the output folder defaults to `_site`, and Eleventy looks for your source files in the root directory.

 This is okay for very small projects.
 However, most of my projects get quite large, and they need customizations and dependencies.
-I also have personal preferences, and Eleventy is quite open about that - you can arrange your input files and folders however you wish and call them whatever you like.
+I also have personal preferences, and Eleventy is quite open about that - you can arrange your input files and folders as you wish and call them whatever you like.
+Of course, Eleventy must be made aware of these settings.

-However, Eleventy must be made aware of these things.
 This article is all about organizing your Eleventy configuration file.

 Let's begin!